Programs & Tours

 View Event →

-Witness the spectacle of spring migration with Gabriel Willow as songbirds follow the Atlantic Flyway northwards.
+Witness the spectacle of spring migration on this six-week series of walks as songbirds follow the Atlantic Flyway northwards.
 Look for orioles, tanagers, warblers, vireos, and other migrants in the wilds of Central Park, and learn about the finer points of their identification and ecology.
+Limited to 15.
+Register for the whole series or for individual walks.

 View Event →